 Azure VM with Azure DatabaseAzure VM with Azure Database

-Install Kestra on Azure VM with Azure Database as a database backend and Blob Storage as internal storage backend.
+Install Kestra on an Azure VM with Azure Database for PostgreSQL as the database backend and Azure Blob Storage as the internal storage backend.

-This guide provides instructions for deploying Kestra on Azure VM with Azure Database as a database backend and Blob Storage as internal storage backend.
+This guide provides instructions for deploying Kestra on an Azure VM with Azure Database for PostgreSQL as the database backend and Azure Blob Storage as the internal storage backend.

 Prerequisites: